 Conclusion – Do your part

 It is important to recognize that we face a never ending uphill battle with malware’s inclusion in the search engines.
 Criminals make billions from all of these crimeware activities and they are likely to evolve around any effort to thwart them.
 As these sites are shut down millions more pop up elsewhere so it’s a never ending battle.
 No single search engine is immune to indexing these threats.
 The good news is that we as upstanding members of the Internet community can report them have their sites shut down.
 So I encourage you to take an active role by getting involved with these projects or report any suspicious sites you may find.
-We all have a role in making our Internet a better place.
+We all have a role in making the Internet a better, safer and more secure place.